- Application Information

 - How can I find a summer job before going?

-You can avail of one of the hundreds of job interview slots that Usit can arrange for you over the season, or you can find your own summer job independently.
+You can avail of one of the hundreds of job interview slots that USIT can arrange for you over the season as part of the Premium J1 Programme, or you can find your own summer job independently.
 If you decide to do it independently, speaking with family members, friends and previous J1 students is a great way to make connections.
-You can search our USIT’s J1 Employer database with many US Employers who hire J1 students.
 Make sure to get your CV converted into the American style resume and start to apply for summer jobs as soon as possible.

 - What kind of jobs can I do?

 Any summer job, whether or not it is included in the list below, must be generally compatible with the rules, regulations, and intent of the program.
+Please note, you must work an average of 32 hours per week.
 Participants must be able to balance their work responsibilities with time spent exploring their local community, learning about the U.S. and getting to know Americans.
 In addition to the above, any summer job that could bring notoriety or disrepute to the Exchange Visitor Program is expressly prohibited by the program regulations.

 It is also important to note that you need to ensure that all Work & Travel USA jobs are "seasonal" and not taking work from American Citizens.
 The typical Summer Work Travel job is in seasonal/resort areas in a seasonal business.
 There are seasonal needs outside resort areas and there may be suitable jobs in these areas.
 If a job is in an office environment, it should be seasonal and NOT an internship ie. if there is intent for professional development or some sort of career experience, then it likely belongs on the Intern side.
 In addition, you need to be careful that you are not working in isolated/remote areas.

 The following job types are currently prohibited by the US Department of State:

 - Au pairs, child carers, mother's helper, nanny

 - Babysitter, maid, or other jobs of a domestic nature in private homes